 1) Text Size

-For websites that do not offer this option, you can also change your text size preferences in your Internet browser.
-For example, if you're using Internet Explorer 5, look under "View" on the menu bar and choose "Text Size."
+This site has text sizes selected in the larger end of standard web development practices.
+Additionally, you can also change your text size preferences in your Internet browser.
+For example, if you’re using Internet Explorer 5, look under “View” on the menu bar and choose “Text Size.”
 For more information, see our guide to Changing Text Size in Your Browser.